andeya/faygo/README.md

-enable                 = false                   # Whether enabled or not provider               = memory                  # Data storage name                   = faygosessionID          # The client stores the name of the cookie provider_config        =                         # According to the different engine settings different configuration information cookie_life_second     = 0                       # The default value is 0, which is the lifetime of the browser gc_life_second         = 300                     # The interval between triggering the GC max_life_second        = 3600                    # The session max lefetime
+enable                 = false                   # Whether enabled or not provider               = memory                  # Data storage name                   = faygosessionID          # The client stores the name of the cookie provider_config        =                         # According to the different engine settings different config information cookie_life_second     = 0                       # The default value is 0, which is the lifetime of the browser gc_life_second         = 300                     # The interval between triggering the GC max_life_second        = 3600                    # The session max lefetime